 Show Support for Roswell Projects to Receive Federal Funding

 The Roswell community has the opportunity to provide their support for two City of Roswell projects that may be eligible to receive direct funding from the federal government through the Community Project Funding Initiative.
-By visiting an online public portal by April 18, members of the public can voice their support for two projects submitted by Roswell’s Recreation, Parks, Historic and Cultural Affairs Department:
+The public can voice their support for two projects submitted by Roswell’s Recreation, Parks, Historic and Cultural Affairs Department:

 · The Ace Sand Streambank and Floodplain Restoration project promotes riverbank restoration, protects the flood plain and creates river-oriented recreation opportunities for residents and visitors.